 The two or three readers will receive a rating sheet to be returned to the Office of Academic Programs before the beginning of the Reading Period, together with their copy of the thesis and any remarks to be transmitted to the student.

-The student may pick up the reader’s comments and thesis copies from the Office of Academic Programs, after the degree meeting to decide honors recommendations.
+The Office of Academic Programs will send students their comments after the degree meeting to decide honors recommendations.